 Unless instructed otherwise, when clearing the field, nets and flags should be left in the centre of the field.
-If your team is playing the first game on the field for the day make sure you arrive a bit earlier to put the nets up.
+If your team is playing the first game on the field for the day make sure you arrive 20 minutes earlier to put the nets up.
 THIS INCLUDES ALL TEAMS PLAYING AT SEAFORTH OVAL.
 The duty set up team does not put the nets up for you.

 Click HERE to read the full MWFA nets procedure (Section D3 of the MWFA Playing Rules).

 When borrowing players from another team, as a courtesy, always approach their team coach first before asking any player.